pensierinmusica/hermes-js/README.md

 };
 ```

-More complex logic can be implemented in middleware, for example to **interrupt an async action** through the use of a generator function.
+Finally, more complex logic can be implemented in middleware, for example to **interrupt an async action** through the use of a generator function.

 ### Testing